isomerpages/mti-investor-ipefcea/pages/About IPEF Investor Forum 2024.md

 that are party to the Clean Economy Agreement.
-To achieve this, the Investor Forum aims to gather the region’s largest investors, innovative start-up entrepreneurs, cutting-edge project proponents, and government agencies for matchmaking and investment facilitation.
-At the U.S.’ invitation, Singapore has agreed to host the inaugural Investor Forum on 6 June 2024.</p>
+To achieve this, the Investor Forum aims to gather the region’s largest investors, innovative start-up entrepreneurs, cutting-edge project proponents, and government agencies for matchmaking and investment facilitation.</p>